BlackPhlox/potoo/README.md

 - Import existing bevy code using `syn`

-- Some things like data structures cannot be changed during hot-reloading runtime, `potoo` knows this as it know about the code and reloads your entire application to reduce friction.
+- Some things like data structures cannot be changed during hot-reloading runtime, `potoo` knows this and only reloads your entire application when required, to reduce friction for the user.

 - Project files will be saved as `.po2`, which will include version check for compatibility and auto-conversion.